-If you are taking part in this year’s Etape, you are in for a treat, with spectacular views, challenging mountain climbs and the benefit of closed roads, and the 2017 edition is finishing atop the Col d’Izoard, at 2,360m, for the first time.
-If you hang around for a few days after, you’ll be able to see how the pros do it.
+If you are taking part in this year’s Etape, you are in for a treat, with spectacular views, challenging mountain climbs and the benefit of closed roads.

-- Both of the biggest climbs are in the second half of the ride.
-Take it steady, pace yourself and save something for the later sections.
+- Four major climbs feature, two starting just 40km in, and two back to back in the last 40km so take it steady, pace yourself and save something for the later sections.
 If you feel great when nearing the end, you can use that reserve of energy to push on

-- If you are experienced at riding in groups, try and get into a group on the false flats, they will help carry you along at a faster pace and will save you energy, but try not to get carried away
+- If you are experienced at riding in groups, try and get into a group on the flat valley in the middle section, other riders will help carry you along at a faster pace and will save you energy, but try not to get carried away

 - Shift into the small ring before you reach the big cols, and get your legs spinning as the road rears up